nickmass/advent-of-code/README.md

 # Advent of Code

 A collection of [Advent of Code](https://adventofcode.com) solutions written in Rust.
-The complete output of the program with my inputs may be viewed [here](https://nickmass.github.io/advent-of-code/results.txt).
+The complete output of the program with my inputs may be viewed [here](https://nickmass.github.io/advent-of-code/results.txt), more detailed benchmarking can be viewed [here](https://nickmass.github.io/advent-of-code/report/).

 ## Usage